International Student Visas at Meridian

 - Meridian University Acceptance Letter

-- Form I-20 issued by Meridian University for the specific residency
+- Form I-20 issued by Meridian University for the specific intensive

 - SEVIS fee payment receipt